Problem addressed

 Overview of start-up

-Comfort Frame’s innovation differs in that the IWI system is isolated from the external walls – a self-adhesive vapour permeable air barrier allows the walls to ‘breath’, which mitigates the risk of damp & mould.
-The thermally laminated panels and unique compression system provide thermal upgrades, ensuring heat is retained within the properties and reducing the energy consumption.
+Comfort Frame’s unique innovation differs from traditional IWI systems by being isolated from external walls.
+A self-adhesive vapour permeable air barrier allows walls to ‘breath’, which mitigates the risk of damp and mould.
+The thermally laminated panels and unique compression system provide unrivalled thermal upgrades, having the combined effect of increasing heat within properties whilst also reducing energy consumption.

-In terms of the customer journey, its important to note here that Comfort Frame’s system minimises disruption due to the fast nature of its installation.
+In terms of the customer journey, it is also important to note that Comfort Frame’s system minimises disruption due to the fast nature of its installation.
 Typical elevation can be installed in one day with tenants remaining in situ.

 How the start-up has been designed to scale-up quickly